dfrese/calliope-pages-site/README.md

 The view of your application defines the user interface for a given model, consisting of visual dom elements and the interactions a user can make via them.

 The view can be implemented with various libraries and the `calliope-core` library actually does not include an implementation.
 We recommend Orpheus, which was developed alongside Calliope, that allows to define the user interface as a purely function virtual dom.
-Using Orpheus, you will usually define a view function like this:
+Using Orpheus, you will usually define a pure view function like this:

 ```clj
 (define my-view [model] (html/input {:type "text" :value model})